postwait/esoteric-curio/content/writes/a-guide-to-nomenclature-selection.md

  * Standby/Replica/Copy/Follower
  * Failover

+### Master outside of a slave context

-Other complexities of master is that it is a loosely gendered word in English.
-So, almost always there is another more suitable word.
+Another complexity of "master" is that it is a loosely gendered word in English.
+Almost always there is another more suitable word.
 Let's look at `git` as an example.

 `$ git checkout master`